- Purchase the complete Expat Arrivals Norway Guide (PDF)

 The public transport system in Norway is efficient and comprehensive, with most of the country being covered by trains, bus services and ferry lines.
 As such, expats will find getting around in Norway to be easy and hassle-free.

 Since so much of Norway is located on the coast, ferries are sometimes the fastest form of transport.
-The Hurtigruten follows the entire coastline from north to south, and is good for a touristic and leisurely look at the country.
+The Hurtigruten follows the entire coastline from north to south, and is good for a touristic and leisurely look at expats' new home country.
 From Oslo, regular ferries take passengers to Denmark, Sweden and Germany.
 There are also ferry lines from the south of Norway to the UK.

 Public transport in Norway

 Cities such as Oslo, Bergen and Trondheim have excellent public transport systems.
 There are reliable bus, metro and tram routes that run regularly and take commuters wherever they need to go in the larger cities.
 Buses and trams depart every five, 10 or 15 minutes, depending on the time of day and route.
 Outside of normal hours, they leave every 20 or 30 minutes within the city limits.

 Longer-distance trains and buses have their own schedules, which are easy to find online for each city, and all train information can be accessed on the Norwegian State Railway's (NSB) website.
 Public transport is costly but there are cost-effective options for long-term use that cover several forms of transportation.

 The country's main train station is the Oslo Central Station (Oslo Sentralstasjon), which is the central point for rail travel within the country.
 NSB offers domestic services around the country, while international trains travel to Gothenburg, Stockholm (via Karlstad), northern Sweden and down to Malmö.